 More than 200,000 children are injured on playgrounds every year.
 Many of these accidents involve climbing equipment, from which kids can easily fall.
 And even though playgrounds include an inherent element of risk, those who design, construct, and maintain them are obligated to make them as safe as possible.
 Still, many playgrounds across New York City are home to defective equipment that threatens the lives of children every day.

 In addition, public and private swimming pools and clubs across New York are required to take the necessary precautions to ensure the safety of those using their facilities.
 That means maintaining the property and ensuring there are a sufficient number of qualified life guards on duty at all times.
 Private residence pools can also be an issue where pools are not enclosed by fences with a properly locked gate to prevent young children from wandering in and drowning.

 No matter where in New York you live, the personal injury lawyers at Banville Law want to help.
 There is nothing more precious than the life of a child, and we will do everything in our power to protect your child’s right and ensure a healthy recovery and bountiful life.
 If that means standing up to big insurance companies for necessary compensation, we’re prepared.
 If it means filing a personal injury lawsuit against negligent parties, we will fight with all the resources at our disposal.
-Our firm has assisted clients in:

 You deserve justice.
-In many cases, you may also deserve valuable compensation, money to cover medical expenses and any other costs that have resulted from your child’s accident.
-As with all of our legal services, our attorneys work on a contingency-fee basis – you owe us nothing unless we win your case.
+In many cases, you may also deserve valuable compensation, money to cover medical expenses, and any other costs that have resulted from your child’s accident.
+As with all of our legal services, our attorneys work on a contingency-fee-basis – you owe us nothing unless we win your case.